Mariusz071/task-react-redux-app/README.md

 ## Directory structure

 - /App            - main app component
 - /components     - 'dumb' components (do not connect to the store directly, receive data and callbacks as props)
 - /layout         - layout component
+- /modules        - 'smart' components (other than pages/screens)
-- /pages          - 'smart' components that are served for main app routes (aka screens)
+- /pages          - components that are served for main app routes (aka screens)
 - /store          - redux store

 ## CSS approach

 There is minimal amount of global / reset styling at /src/App/App.scss The rest of styling should be component based and modular.